 Can You Kayak Fish In A River?

 Can you kayak fish in a river?
 You can definitely kayak in a river, as long as there are no major rapids that you will have to go down.
-Stay close to the shore line and make sure you watch out for rocks and other obstacles before you go out.
-If the water is moving to fast, find a slower moving part of the river to travel down.
+Stay close to the shoreline and make sure you watch out for rocks and other obstacles before you go out.
+If the water is moving too fast, find a slower moving part of the river to travel down.

 Is A Kayak Easier To Flip Than A Canoe?

 Is a kayak easier to flip than a canoe?
 No, canoe’s can flip over much easier than a kayak will because the kayak is built with a flat bottom.
 Fishing kayaks are made wider and flatter on the bottom to give you more stability when you are trying to cast, or reel in a fish.
 Canoe’s are not meant to carry around a lot of fishing gear and tend to have a narrower bottom on them to cut through the water.